elisangan/elisangan.github.io/project.md

 ## K-Means Implementation

 Each object was plotted on a grid with its `aspect ratio` as its x-coordinate and `cog y` as its y-coordinate.
-The normalized values of each feature was then normalized from 0 to 1 and plotted again to check for distortions in transformation.
+The values of each feature was then normalized from 0 to 1 and plotted again to check for distortions in transformation.
 Values for center of gravity were narrow, so plots used the min and max extents in order to view the datapoints more clearly.<p>

 <img width="4800" height="2400" alt="0_1_unscaled_scaled_aspect_ratio_cog_y" src="https://github.com/user-attachments/assets/fa98af73-41f4-45aa-bb76-13861afba25a" />